calcudexter/cg-assgn3/README.md

 The keys 2, 4, 6, 8, 5 have been used for global translation.
 They function as given below.
 The translation caused by pressing these keys is with respect to the rotated axes (caused by doing global rotation as described in the previous section).
 Note that these keys translate only the currently selected object.
-Details on selecting an object have been provided in the Miscellaneous section.
 1. 8 : Move towards +Y
 2. 2 : Move towards -Y
 3. 6 : Move towards +X